KlaatuCarpenter/KlaatuCarpenter/README.md

 - 👀 I’m interested in Blockchain.
 - 🌱 I’m currently learning creating Dapps on Ethereum.
 - 💞️ I’m looking to collaborate on DeFi.
+- 📬 You can reach me here: https://www.linkedin.com/in/damian-piorun-483a2a159/

 <!---
 KlaatuCarpenter/KlaatuCarpenter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.